-I would like to express my sincere gratitude to my supervisor,

-Prof. Ken'ichi Imai for his guidance, advice and especially encouragement.
-I have been impressed by his talent to create many ideas and been encouraged to make new ideas by myself.

-I am deeply grateful to the spokesperson of the experiment, Prof. Kazuma Nakazawa from Gifu University for his continuous support for my working on the experiment.
+I would like to express my sincere gratitude to Prof. K. Imai for his guidance, advice and encouragement.
+I am deeply grateful to the spokesperson of the experiment, Prof. K. Nakazawa from Gifu University for his support for my working on the experiment.
+I would like to thank Prof. H. En'yo for his encouragement and helpful advice.

 The execution of the experiment described in this paper has been a combined effort of many individuals in the KEK-PS E373 collaboration.
 I am deeply grateful to these people for their collaboration.
-In particular, I would like to express my thanks to K. Yamamoto, Y. Kondo, H. Akikawa, D. Seki, H. Takahashi, H. Torii, and C. J. Yoon from Kyoto University, H. Tanaka from Aichi University of Education, and Y. H. Iwata, Y. S. Iwata, M. Mitsuhara and Y. Nagase from Gifu University.
-They were my coworkers and support me many times during the experiment.
-I enjoyed the preparation and execution of the experiment with them.
-Especially this work could not be completed without the supports by Mr. Hitoshi Takahashi, Hideyuki Tanaka and Hisayuki Torii.
-Dr. Kazuhiro Yamamoto guided me to experiments and support me during my years in graduate school.
-The support and advices by Mr. J. Tojo, M. Yosoi and L. Zhu from Kyoto University, H. M. Park, Y. S. Ra from Gifu University, H. Shibuya, K. Arai, K. Oyama from Toho University, F. Takeuti from Kyoto-Sangyo University, K. Tanida and N. Yasuda from University of Tokyo, K. M. Baik and K. S. Sim from Korea University, J. S. Song from Gyeongsang National University, H. Okabe from Osaka Prefectural Education Center are greatly acknowledged.
-I am appreciate to Dr. M. leiri from KEK for his support to tune the beamline, S. Aoki for the construction of the CCD DAQ system and T. Yoshida for the construction of the detectors.
-Prof. B. Bassalleck from University of New Mexico and Dr. A. Rusek from Brookhaven National Laboratory supported and encouraged me during the beamtime, and also taught me English grammar.
-Mr. T. Kawai and K .Hoshino support the construction of the emulsion mover system.
+In particular, I would like to express my thanks to K. Yamamoto, Y. Kondo, H. Torii, H. Akikawa, H. Takahashi, C. J. Yoon and D. Seki from Kyoto University, H. Tanaka from Aichi University of Education and Y. H. Iwata, Y. S. Iwata, M. Mitsuhara and Y. Nagase from Gifu University.
+They were my coworkers during the experiment.
+The help and advices by L. Zhu, H. M. Park, Y. S. Ra, M. Ieiri, S. Aoki, T. Yoshida, H. Shibuya, K. Arai, K. Oyama, B. Bassalleck, A. Rusek, T. Kawai, K. Hoshino and F. Taketuti are greatly acknowledged.

+I am grateful to the members of KEK-PS E289 (SigN) and E325 (φ) experiments for their help during the preparation and execution of our experiment.
 I would like to acknowledge also the technical support of peoples at KEK-PS.